percona/percona-backup-mongodb/doc/source/architecture.rst

 .. include:: .res/code-block/bash/pbm-help-output.txt

-|pbm.app| modifies the PBM config by saving it in the PBM control collection for
+|pbm.app| modifies the PBM config by saving it in the PBM Control collection for
 config values.
 Likewise it starts and monitors backup or restore operations by updating and reading other PBM control collections for operations, log, etc.

-|pbm.app| does not have its own config and/or cache files per se.
+|pbm.app| does not have its own config and/or cache files.
 Setting the
 |env-pbm-mongodb-uri| environment variable in your shell is a
 configuration-like step that should be done for practical ease though.
 (Without
 |env-pbm-mongodb-uri| the |opt-mongodb-uri| command line argument will need to